 New trustees are chosen in consultation with the full Board, making sure that, collectively, the Board has the skills and experience needed to enable us to operate effectively.

-Meet the board – find out who they are and what motivates them to volunteer for us.
+Meet the board and find out what motivates them to volunteer for us.

 Gillian Smith, Plan International UK Trustee

 Richard has been a member of the board since 2015.
 He has worked as a businessman, a diplomat and NGO executive in over 60 countries with 30 years senior management experience in industry, and as CEO of the Prince of Wales Youth Business Trust.
 He has been a trustee of several charities and a governor of a leading UK further education college.
 He has worked with many international organisations including USAID, the ILO, the Inter-American Development Bank and the UN, for whom he was secretary of the Youth Entrepreneurship Group for the Millennium Development Goals.
 What he brings to Plan International UK is a wide experience in education, youth entrepreneurship and employability for marginalised young people, working with international agencies and setting up and managing local charities in over 15 countries.

 Adam has been a board member since 2017.
 Through a career focused on diplomacy and international development, he lived and worked on four continents seeking to promote peace, security and prosperity, resolve conflict and reduce poverty.
 As British High Commissioner in Kenya he was centrally involved in ending the post-election violence in 2008.
 He also served as High Commissioner in Uganda and Lieutenant Governor of the Isle of Man, as well as working at the World Bank and European Commission.